 P301+P330+P331 IF SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
 P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water [or shower].
-P305+P351+P338 IN EYES: Rinse cautiously with water for several minutes.
+P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P308+P313 IF exposed or concerned: Get medical advice/ attention.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
 P363 Wash contaminated clothing before reuse.
-P304+P340 14+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.